The Real Housewives of New Jersey: Seasons 6–8

 The sixth season premiered on July 13, 2014.
 It featured the return of Dina Manzo as a full-time cast member and new cast members Amber Marchese, Teresa Aprea and Nicole Napolitano.
 Wakile was demoted to a "friend of the housewives" role, while Laurita also appeared as a guest.
 Aprea, Cantin and Napolitano left the show, while Marchese was fired after the sixth season.

 Laurita returned as a full-time cast member in the seventh season, which premiered on July 10, 2016.
-The season also featured Dolores Catania and Siggy Flicker as new cast members, Dolores Catania was a friend of the show for the first four seasons and was originally cast for the show in Season 1 but backed out due to personal reasons.
+The season also featured Dolores Catania and Siggy Flicker as new cast members, Dolores Catania was a friend of the show for the first four seasons and was originally cast for the show in Season 1 but backed out for personal reasons.
 Kathy Wakile and Rosie Pierri appeared as "friends of the housewives".
 Aprea and Napolitano also appeared as guests.
-The season marked as the final appearance of Laurita, Wakile and Pierri in the show.
-Staub returned in the show as a "friend of the housewives" for the eighth season, which premiered on October 4, 2017.
+The season marked the final appearance of Laurita, Wakile and Pierri in the show.
+Staub returned to the show as a "friend of the housewives" for the eighth season, which premiered on October 4, 2017.
 It also featured Margaret Josephs as the new cast member.
 Flicker left the show afterwards.

-Seasons 9–12
+Seasons 9–14

-The ninth season premiered on November 7, 2018, featuring Jennifer Aydin and Jackie Goldschneider joining the cast.
-While Staub returned as a friend once again.
+The ninth season premiered on November 7, 2018, with Jennifer Aydin and Jackie Goldschneider joining the cast and Staub returning as a friend.
 The tenth season premiered on November 6, 2019.
 The season marked Staub's final appearance, as she announced her resignation from the show for the second time in January 2020.

 Filming for the eleventh season was postponed by Bravo in March 2020 due to the COVID-19 pandemic.
-The eleventh season premiered on February 17, 2021 The twelfth season premiered on February 1, 2022 with Traci Johnson added as a friend of the housewives.
+The eleventh season premiered on February 17, 2021.
+The twelfth season premiered on February 1, 2022, with Traci Johnson added as a friend of the housewives.

-Season 13–present

-The thirteenth season premiered on February 7, 2023, with new full-time housewives Danielle Cabral and Rachel Fuda joining the cast, as well as Jennifer Fessler appearing as a friend of the housewives, alongside former housewife Jackie Goldschneider.
+The thirteenth season premiered on February 7, 2023, with new full-time housewives Danielle Cabral and Rachel Fuda joining the cast, as well as Jennifer Fessler joining as a friend of the housewives, alongside former housewife Jackie Goldschneider.